-This time of year, with all the online shopping, shipping, and marketing to be done, you might find yourself signing up for many different web-based products and services (like VerticalResponse maybe?).
-While it’s tempting to rush through these signup processes to place your order faster or start using the product quicker, you want to use a strong password (or passwords) to keep your information secure.
+This time of year, with all the online shopping, shipping, and marketing to be done, you might find yourself signing up for several web-based products or services (like VerticalResponse).
+While it’s tempting to rush through these sign up processes to place your order faster or start using the product more quickly, you want to use a strong password (or passwords) to keep your information and data secure.

-SplashData compiled their list “from files containing millions of stolen passwords posted online by hackers” and stated that “Hackers can easily break into many accounts just by repeatedly trying common passwords…“.
-So when they say “worst,” they basically mean the most common, and therefore the most easily stolen.
+SplashData, the company behind all the data, compiled their list “from files containing millions of stolen passwords posted online by hackers” and stated that “Hackers can easily break into many accounts just by repeatedly trying common passwords.”
+So when they say “worst,” they mean the most common, and therefore the most easily stolen.

 Here’s the list:

-I’m a little disappointed not to see “opensesame” on this list.
-Wait, I’ve said too much…
+We are a little disappointed not to see “opensesame” on this list.
+Wait, we’ve said too much…

-Anyway, SplashData also provided some helpful dos and don’ts for creating stronger, more secure passwords:
+Google also provides some helpful do’s and don’ts for creating stronger, more secure passwords including the following:

 - Use a unique password for each of your important accounts